falue/elisas_synchronotron/README.md

 #   Action                                                  At end of script..
 0:  Blackout                                                ..waits for dungeon master / udp signal
 1:  Message"AWAITING INPUT"                                 ..waits for dungeon master / udp signal
-2:  Startup sequence of computer                            ..auto-jumps to next stage
+2:  Startup sequence of computer                            ..auto-jumps to stage 3
 3:  Elisas curves, but without brainalizer on players head  ..waits for dungeon master / udp signal
 4:  Elisas curves, with brainalizer.
-Adjust dials to sync.  ..jumps to next stage when synched
+Adjust dials to sync.  ..auto-jumps to next stage when synched
 5:  Message "SUCCESS"                                       ..waits for dungeon master / udp signal
 6:  Elisas thoughts as sequence in DE & EN                  ..waits for dungeon master / udp signal
 ```